 Membership Terms & Conditions

-TIAC Members are businesses or organizations which operate in Canada and/or are related to a business with the Canadian travel industry.
+TIAC Members are businesses or organizations that operate in Canada and/or are related to a business with the Canadian travel industry.

 All membership applications are subject to review by TIAC.
 Please note receipt of payment with the application does not constitute an approved membership.

-TIAC offers four membership categories: Regular, Industry Patron, Plus TIAC and Certified Member of ADS (Canada China Tourism Operator Program).
+TIAC offers five membership categories: Regular, Industry Patron, Plus TIAC, Certified Member of ADS (Canada China Tourism Operator Program) and Associate.

 Regular membership fees for Tourism Operators and Suppliers (see Definition below) is based on annual revenue.